 Pulitzer Prize Finalist

-The Snow Child is one of the best Alaska romance books, set in 1920.
-The landscape has been tough on Jack and Mabel.
+The Snow Child is set in Alaska 1920, and the landscape has been tough on Jack and Mabel.
 They are childless and drifting apart.
 Jack is crumbling under the weight of running the farm, and Mabel is isolated and lonely.

 During the season’s first snowfall, they build a child from the snow.
 The snow child is gone by the next morning, but a young blond girl of the wilderness, Faina, is running through the trees.